lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ~~~

 "TypedFlatCert" is a certificate that does not have a valid ASN.1
 encoding.
-Think compact or implicit certificates as might be used
+These are often compact or implicit certificates used by smart cards.
-with smart cards.  certType indicates the format of the data in the
+certType indicates the format of the data in the
 certBody field, and ideally refers to a published specification.

 ~~~